huntermonk/huntermonk.github.io/about.md

 permalink: /about/
 ---

-### I am currently available for engagement.
+### I am currently **not** available for engagement.

-I live in Los Angeles, available on a contract basis for Swift iOS development, specializing in Augmented Reality work.
+I live in Los Angeles, working on Portal at Facebook.

+I previously worked on a contract basis, focusing on Swift iOS development, specializing in Augmented Reality work.
 I've also done a considerable amount of work with video ([static](http://www.zapsapp.com), [3D](http://walk-in.theater), and live).

 Notable Clients + Colleagues 💫
 ---